 Alex Thurston is a scholar of Islam and politics.
 He is currently a Visiting Assistant Professor of African Studies at Georgetown University's School of Foreign Service.
 He holds a Ph.D. in Religious Studies from Northwestern University (2013), and an M.A. in Arab Studies from Georgetown University (2009).
 In 2013-2014, he was an International Affairs Fellow with the Council on Foreign Relations.
 His first book, Salafism in Nigeria: Islam, Preaching, and Politics, was published by Cambridge University Press in 2016; it examines the lives, activism, and intellectual production of Nigerian Muslims who graduated from Saudi Arabia's Islamic University of Medina.
 His second book, Boko Haram: The History of an African Jihadist Movement, was published by Princeton University Press in 2017.
-Other publications have appeared in African Affairs, the Journal of the American Academy of Religion, Islamic Africa, and the Journal of Religion in Africa.
-He has conducted field research in Nigeria, Senegal, and Mauritania.
+The latter book was reviewed in Foreign Affairs, the London Review of Books, Times Higher Education, Financial Times, and elsewhere.
+His other publications have appeared in African Affairs, the Journal of the American Academy of Religion, Islamic Africa, Die Welt des Islams, Islamic Law & Society, African Studies Review, and the Journal of Religion in Africa.
+He has conducted field research in Nigeria, Senegal, Mali, and Mauritania.

 His CV is here.